asteroid-lang/asteroid/asteroid/adb/docs/in_action.md

+# TODO
+* convert conditional matches to new format
+* Refactor language and "we see"
+* Add a function example

 # ADB in action
+This document covers some of the finer details of ADB.
+In particular, the explicit mode feature and how it allows for pattern debugging.

-# Explicit Mode
+## Explicit Mode
 Explicit mode is a feature of ADB that allows the user to understand and inspect Asteroid's pattern matching.
-Pattern matching in Asteroid is generally silent, meaning you only really see the details of it when an error occurs.
-Explicit mode, however, allows you to see every mattern matching operation that Asteroid carries out.
+Pattern matching in Asteroid is generally silent.
+You only really see the details of a pattern match when an error occurs.
+Explicit mode, however, allows you to see every mattern matching operation that Asteroid executes.

->> Rewrite this
-It is reccomended to step through functions to the specific line you are interested in while in explicit mode as opposed to over them as going over a function in explicit mode (using the `next` command) can produce output that may be overly long and difficult to read.
+## Example session
 Let's take a look at a debugging session on a program that uses first-class patterns to enforce a type:

-We see the simple 4 line program.
-We have a pattern that is essentially the range (0,10) and two variable declarations with typematches.
 ```
 [/home/user/example1.ast (1)]
 -->> let p = pattern %[(x:%integer) if x > 0 and x < 10]%.
-(ADB) ll
+(ADB) longlist
 ----- Program Listing -----
 >  1 let p = pattern %[(x:%integer) if x > 0 and x < 10]%.
    2
    3 let z:*p = 9.
    4 let y:*p = 11.
    5 [EOF]
-(ADB) n
+(ADB) next
 ```

-Here we see explicit mode being enabled using the `e` command and a simple typematch occuring.
-We can see the constraint-only pattern, the internal condition, the internal variable `x` being unified, the condition being met, and finally `z` being set to 9 as 9 succeeded the typematch.

-During unification, explicit mode shows the user the exact term and pattern which will be matched.
-Seen as `** pattern:` and `** term:`.
+We see the simple 4 line program.
+We have a pattern that is essentially the mathematical range (0,10) and two variable declarations with typematches.

 ```
 [/home/user/example1.ast (3)]